EU KIDS ONLINE Safer Internet Day Supporter

 A selection of reports are avaiable in the documents tab below.
 You can view all the reports on the EU Kids Online website.

 The EU Kids Online project aims to enhance knowledge of European children’s and parents’ experiences and practices regarding risky and safer use of the internet and new online technologies.
 The EU Kids Online survey has generated a substantial body of new, cross-nationally comparable data on European children’s access, use, opportunities, risks and safer practices online.
-With our work we want to inform an evidence-based policy framework, in which we highlight the fact that children and young people need to be encouraged to develop self-governing behaviour that will allow them to take greater responsibility for their own safety in the use of the internet.
+The first report from our multi-country qualitative research ‘preventive measures’ helps us to understand children’s perception of and strategies for coping with risks.
+With our work we want create a better internet by informing an evidence-based policy framework, in which we highlight the fact that children and young people need to be encouraged to develop self-governing behaviour that will allow them to take greater responsibility for their own safety in the use of the internet.
 We believe that awareness-raising measures are vital for young people to empower them to an appropriate and responsible technology use.
 It is important though to balance the protection of young users with opportunities.
 Therefore, our role is not just to make the online world safe by stopping young people’s use of internet services, rather we need to ensure their participation in safe ways.
 Together with effective industry self-regulation and well-equipped schoolteachers that are adequately resourced to support children in their acquiring of digital skills, we strive for ensuring children’s right to a safe, friendly and encouraging online experience.